 Particular vigilance will be exercised in respect of pupils who are the subjects of Child Protection Plans and any incidents or concerns involving these children will be reported immediately to the allocated Social Worker.
 If the pupil in question is a Looked After child, this will also be brought to the notice of the Designated Teacher with responsibility for children in public care.
 Children who return home to their family from care will be closely monitored by the DSL and other school staff.

 If a pupil discloses that they have witnessed domestic violence or it is suspected that they may be living in a household which is affected by family violence, this will be referred to the Designated Person as a safeguarding issue.
 The school acknowledges the additional needs for support and protection of children who are vulnerable by virtue of disability, homelessness, refugee/asylum seeker status, the effects of substance abuse within the family, those who are young carers, mid-year admissions and pupils who are excluded from school.

-We acknowledge that children who are affected by abuse or neglect may demonstrate their needs and distress through their words, actions, behaviour, demeanor, school work or other children.
+We acknowledge that children who are affected by abuse or neglect may demonstrate their needs and distress through their words, actions, behaviour, demeanour, school work or other children.
 The school has a strong commitment to an anti-bullying policy and will consider all coercive acts and inappropriate child on child behaviour and sexual activity within a Child Protection context.

 We acknowledge that Children with Special Educational Needs (SEN) and disabilities can provide additional safeguarding challenges and that additional barriers can exist when recognising abuse and neglect in this group of children.
 This can include: